Eden Riegel: All My Children

-Riegel was nominated for three Daytime Emmy Awards for Outstanding Younger Actress in a Drama Series (2001, 2002, 2004) before finally winning the award in 2005.
-She won two Soap Opera Digest Awards in 2001 for Outstanding Female Newcomer, and in 2005 for Outstanding Younger Lead Actress.
+Riegel was nominated for three Daytime Emmy Awards for Outstanding Younger Actress in a Drama Series (2001, 2002, 2004) and won the award in 2005.
+She also won two Soap Opera Digest Awards in 2001 for Outstanding Female Newcomer.
 Later that year, Riegel, along with best friend and co-star Elizabeth Hendrickson, exited All My Children, with their last show airing on February 24, 2005.
-Riegel then moved to Los Angeles, California to pursue other acting ventures.
-She made a brief return to the soap opera when her television mother (Erica) marries in May 2005, and returned for an extended stay from December 16, 2005 to January 10, 2006.
+Riegel then moved to Los Angeles, California, to pursue other acting ventures.
+She made a brief return to the soap opera when Bianca's mother (Erica) married in May 2005, and returned for an extended stay from December 16, 2005, to January 10, 2006.
 Bianca's daughter, Miranda, was aged accordingly.
-Riegel returned again for a short visit from May 24, 2006 until mid-June, in a storyline connected with Bianca's sister Kendall's (Alicia Minshew) pregnancy and coma.
+Riegel returned again for a short visit from May 24, 2006, until mid-June, in a storyline connected with Bianca's sister Kendall's (Alicia Minshew) pregnancy and coma.
 In August 2006, Riegel's return to All My Children as a contract player was announced.
 The actress taped her first scenes on September 12, which first aired on October 11.
 Riegel commuted back and forth between her home and family in Los Angeles and New York, where All My Children tapes.
 In 2007, she parted ways with the show once again, but reappeared in the episode dated August 14, 2007, when Bianca phones in to check on Kendall from Paris, and in December for a Christmas visit.

 In 2008, Riegel agreed to return to All My Children with Tamara Braun.
 Braun came on as Reese Williams, Bianca's new lover/girlfriend and later wife.
 Bianca first aired on October 17, 2008.
 Reese followed on October 30, 2008.
 Riegel's return was partly to minimize the effect of Alicia Minshew's absence on the show while Minshew took a two-month hiatus to get married.
 Reese and Bianca's union made history when it resulted in the first legal same-sex marriage in American daytime television.
 Riegel left the show again in February 2009, but also confirmed in an interview with Soap Opera Digest that she would be returning in spring 2009 to conclude the Reese and Bianca story.

 In 2010, Riegel returned for a short-term stint for All My Children's 40th anniversary.
 The character had been cited as too iconic to recast, but in 2010, Riegel decided to permanently exit the role, and plans to recast were subsequently confirmed.
-However, on February 22, 2013, it was announced that Riegel will be reprising her role as Bianca in guest-arc on the Prospect Park's continuation of All My Children.
+However, on February 22, 2013, it was announced that Riegel would be reprising her role as Bianca in guest-arc on the Prospect Park's brief continuation of All My Children.